appelmoesgg/checkpoint-codes/README.md

-# joepie31-codes
+# checkpoint-codes
-Some python code crackers (+generators) for the assignments at every checkpoint of Joepie 31
+Some python code crackers (+generators) for the assignments at some checkpoints of a certain journey